The Best Honey Whole Wheat Bread Recipe

 Instructions

-2. To cooled honey mixture, beat in 3 cups of the whole wheat flour with electric mixer on low speed, scraping bowl frequently, until moistened.
+3. Add 3 cups of the whole wheat flour to the cooled honey mixture with an electric mixer on low speed, scraping down the sides of the bowl frequently, until moistened.
 Beat on medium speed for 3 minutes.
-Beat in remaining 1 1/2 cups whole wheat flour and dissolved yeast.
-With spoon, stir in 2 1/4 to 2 3/4 of all-purpose flour until dough pulls cleanly away from side of bowl.
+Beat in the remaining 1 1/2 cups whole wheat flour and the yeast mixture.
+With a spoon, stir in 2 1/4 to 2 3/4 of all-purpose flour until the bread dough pulls cleanly away from the side of the bowl.

 • Prep Time: 2 hours